 If there is a situation involving an injured individual and/or a release of blood:

-- Immediately call for medical assistance by contacting the STCC Police (3911 from a campus phone or 755-3911 from any other phone).
+- Immediately call for medical assistance by contacting the police at 911.

-- Be prepared to tell the STCC Police the following information:
+- Be prepared to tell the police the following information:

 - Your name, phone number, and location from which you are calling

 - Stay in the immediate area to meet responders.

 - While waiting for assistance, comfort may be provided to the victim.
 When possible, have the victim apply pressure to the injury with an absorbent material (paper towel, cloth, etc.).

 - If assistance is given in bleeding incidents, barrier protection (gloves, towel, etc.) should be used.

 - Do not attempt to clean-up the blood yourself.
 Trained Facilities staff will respond to properly remove blood and decontaminate the affected area(s).

 If accidental exposure to human blood occurs:

 - Notify your supervisor immediately.
 Employees must complete an incident report with assistance from their supervisor.